edgarpf/aws-cda-tips/README.md

 ## SQS

 - If long polling is enabled the reader will listen to the queue until a message is available or until timeout.

+- SQS long polling costs the same that short polling

+-  256 characters  is the maximum length of a topic name in SNS.

 - Messages will be delivered one or more times, and message delivery order is indeterminate.